Understanding the Potential of FPGA-Based Spatial Acceleration for Large Language Model Inference: Evaluation on FPGAs

 \subsection{Experiment Setup}

 We test the publicly available BERT and GPT2 models listed in Table~\ref{tab:models}.
 We conduct post-training quantization and use the W4A8 quantization scheme for BERT and the W8A8 scheme for GPT, which are prevalent settings in nowadays LLM inference~\cite{zhao2023atom,xiao2023smoothquant}.
-Unless specially specified, we set the sequence length $l$ to $128$.

 We implement and run the actual design on an Alveo U280 FPGA~\cite{u280} with $M=256$ for the kernels.
 This FPGA has 4032 BRAM18K blocks, 9024 DSP slices, 2.6M flip-flops, 1.3M LUTs, and 960 URAM blocks.
-It has three SLRs with almost equal amount of resources.
+It has three SLRs with an almost equal amount of resources.
 All the kernels are implemented in C++ with Vitis HLS v2022.1~\cite{vitis_hls_2022}, and synthesized with Vivado backend toolchains.
+Figure \ref{fig:device-layout} shows the final device layout of the implemented accelerator.
 We use OpenCL with Xilinx RunTime (XRT) for hardware execution and Xilinx Board Utility (xbutil) for computing power measurements.
 The environment for GPU experiments is listed in \S\ref{sub:workload_hardware}, and NVIDIA system management interface (nvidia-smi) is used for measuring GPU power.
 Notice the quantized models on GPUs are slower than the FP16 models, as the quantization methods normally leverage fake quantization and lack high-performance GPU kernels to support efficient inference.
 Therefore, we directly compare our accelerator with the best FP16 GPU results.
 The FPGA on-board results match the outputs from the quantized model in PyTorch and are able to achieve the same accuracy.
 The latency results are the average across fifty runs.